wooldridge/semantic-infobox/README.md

 ### Setup

-1. In the project root directory, install the dependencies by running the following:
+1. In the project root directory, install dependencies by running the following:

    `npm install`

-2. Start your MarkLogic Server.
+2. Start MarkLogic Server.

-3. In the project root directory, set up the project by running the following:
+3. In the project root directory, set up the application by running the following:

    `node setup`

    This configures:

-   - a MarkLogic database, database forest, and database indexes.
+   - a database, a database forest, and database indexes.
-   - a MarkLogic REST service for communicating with the database via HTTP.
+   - a REST service for communicating with MarkLogic via HTTP.
    - basic search options to support the application.

    It also loads:

-   - example documents and semantic triples for our application.
+   - example documents and semantic triples
-   - the HTML, JavaScript, and CSS for our application into MarkLogic.
+   - HTML, JavaScript, and CSS

-4. Restart MarkLogic to load the application, then access it here:
+4. Restart MarkLogic to load the application.

+5. Access the application here:

    http://localhost:8554/app/